In this tutorial, we will show you how to build a web scraping with Octoparse to collect job posting information on Indeed.

 · Click pagination loop in your workflow and paste the correct XPath into "Single element" box under "Advanced Options".

 · Modifying XPath in Octoparse works very well with more flexibility and accuracy than the XPath auto-generated by clicking elements during the task configuration.
-So you need to check "Single element" in the "Loop mode" if you cannot extract data from next page.
+So you need to check "Single element" in the "Loop mode" if you cannot extract data from the next page.

 · If you are new to XPath, please learn more from the tutorials here.
 [Click here ]